4ian/GDevelop/Core/README.md

 ## License

-GDevelop Core is distributed under the MIT license: see license.txt for more information.
+GDevelop Core is distributed under the MIT license: see [LICENSE.md](LICENSE.md) for more information.